 Pay attention to the busier and slower days of the week.

 Monday and Tuesday tend to be the slowest days for restaurants, and my experience is that holds true for delivery as well.
 In fact, I almost always take Tuesdays and often Mondays off.

 Pay attention to slower and busier times of the year

 Whether it's weather or vacation or something else, I think people tend to be doing things away from home more often and less likely to order in.
 There's more a sense of getting out and about during the summer.

 My experience has been the start of sports seasons, especially football season, tends to drive a lot of deliveries.
-You know, I think people tend to order in more for football games than they do for baseball games.
+I think people order in more for delivery when watching football than with most sports.

 As the weather starts to get colder, you will find that drives a lot of delivery ordering.
 People are less likely to go out, less likely to want to go to the restaurants, and more likely to want the food brought to them.
 Expect October through February or March to be the busiest of delivery times.

-Pay attention to TV events.
+Pay attention to special events.

 Your results may vary